 Missions is not about you.

-Recently, I wrote a post on the rampant consumerism that has made its mark on the Christian subculture here in the United States, and I feel that our approach to the great commission, like so many others things we do, is now tainted by this ill.
-When we approach church in order to see what we can get out of it, then we will do the same with its mission.
+Recently, I wrote a post on the rampant consumerism that has made its mark on the Christian subculture here in the United States, and I feel that our approach to the Great Commission, like so many others things we do, can be tainted by this ill.
+When we approach church to see what we can get out of it, then we will do the same with its mission.
 I will be the first to admit that I was (and often still am) guilty of this.

 When I was 14 years old, I got news of my first “missions trip,” as we call them.
 It was a 2-week trip to the Dominican Republic and Haiti.
 I can remember the discussion about the trip being centered more on the fact that it was in the Caribbean than any form of gospel proclamation.
 Furthermore, I had never really been anywhere at that point in my life.
 The whole idea sounded exciting.
 And, while my family was too poor for us to hop on a plane and go to the Bahamas, I could get to the Caribbean this way, and then I, too, would have stories of an adventure.